COMMUNITY

 Megan wrote her first play (a modern and irreverent take on the Three Little Pigs) at age 10.
 She chooses to believe the laughter from the audience was at the jokes, not at the effort.

-Megan is a Seattle native.
+Megan lives in Los Angeles but considers the Pacific Northwest home.
 She’s worked at a publishing house in Seattle, a law firm in North Carolina, the NFL in New York, and a cannery in Alaska – and yes, there were bears.
-She was a writers assistant for 3 years in NYC, and she wrote and produced a 6-episode webseries (The Sanctum, 2009).
-She writes action/comedy with a side of sci-fi and often features stories with families dealing with mental illness.
-Her scripts have been quarter finalists for the PAGE Award, Script Pipeline and Austin Film Festival, and she currently has multiple projects in development.
+She was a writers assistant for CBS for 3 years, and she wrote and produced a 6-episode webseries (The Sanctum, 2009).
+She writes action/drama, action/sci-fi, and action/comedy, and her stories often feature families dealing with mental illness.
+She’s been Finalist for the PAGE Award, Quarterfinalist for the Nicholl and Script Pipeline, and a Second Rounder in Austin Film Festival.
+She currently has three features and a short in development.

 in 2018 she helped found the League of Women Writers, and Megan is also on the board of Chicks With Scripts.
-In her free time she likes snowboarding, quilting and writing graphic novels.
+In her free time she loves quilting, snowboarding, writing graphic novels, and has a complicated relationship with her crockpot.

 Shana Holmes